Codecademy/docs/content/mysql/concepts/indexing/indexing.md

   - 'paths/analyze-data-with-sql'
 ---

-**Indexing** in MySQL is like creating a shortcut to find data in a database quickly.
+**Indexing** in MySQL is like creating a shortcut to quickly find data in a database.
 Just as an index in a book helps locate topics without flipping through every page, a database index helps MySQL locate rows faster without scanning the entire table.
 This improves the speed of search queries, making data retrieval much more efficient.

 ## How Indexes Work